koalazak/rest980/README.md

 - alwaysFinish/on (only POST.
 Use `preferences` to get current config)
 - alwaysFinish/off (only POST.
 Use `preferences` to get current config)

-See [dorita980](https://github.com/koalazak/dorita980) documentation for responses and body params for each method.
+See [dorita980](https://github.com/koalazak/dorita980) documentation for responses and body params for each method and version firmware.

 ### Examples:

-#### Get preferences:
+#### Get preferences in firmware 1:
 ```http
 GET http://192.168.1.110:3000/api/local/config/preferences
 ```